Azure/reliable-web-app-pattern-java/plan.md

 ### Cut-off traffic to the *westus3* region

-We want to inform users about the outage and stop traffic flowing to *westus3* while we peform maintenance on the system.
+We want to inform users about the outage and stop traffic flowing to *westus3* while we perform maintenance on the system.

 1. Create a new Azure App Service
     1. Deploy an informational maintenance page to the new App Service